rumca-js/Django-link-archive/README.md

  - Provide RSS feed.
 Provide HTML meta information for it [https://www.petefreitag.com/blog/rss-autodiscovery/](https://www.petefreitag.com/blog/rss-autodiscovery/)
  - Provide search engine keywords tags

-Your page, domain exist alongside thousands of other pages.
+Your page, domain exists alongside thousands of other pages.
 Imagine your meta data have an impact on your recognition, and page ranking.

 Remember: a good page is always ranked higher.